petergeneric/unifi-protect-remux/README.md

 2. Upload this to your Linux server and extract with ```tar -zxf remux-x86_64.tar.gz```
 3. Transfer .ubv files from your CloudKey to your x86 server (on cloudkey, .ubv files are found under /srv/unifi-protect/video).
 4. Run: ```remux *.ubv```
-5. By default, only video is extracted.
-If you need to extract audio too, add "--with-audio=true" to your command
+5. By default, audio and video is extracted.
+If you do not need to extract audio, add "--with-audio=false" to your command

 If FFmpeg is not installed (or if the command fails) the remux tool will leave the raw .aac and .h264 bitstream files; these can be combined with a variety of tools.